cvp-bias-detection-healthcare/cvp-bias-detection-healthcare.github.io/README.md

 automatically measure certain types of bias and mitigate them without human intervention.

 This tool was inspired by our hands-on experience that bias can manifest in many obvious and not-obvious forms.
-We devised a solution which aims to support complex decision-making by giving people simple insights to make smart determinations.
-This also helps us identify our own inherent bias, like confirmation  bias where we find what we expect.
+We devised a solution which aims to support **complex decision-making** by *giving people simple insights to make smart determinations*.
+This also helps us identify our own
+**inherent bias**, like confirmation  bias where we find what we expect.
 Bias is inevitable, but with effective tools, unwarranted bias (i.e., bias not inherent in the real world) can be minimized, and real-world bias can be better understood.

 ### Bias Detection Tool Architecture
 ![AI Bias Tool Architecture](https://github.com/cvp-bias-detection-healthcare/cvp-bias-detection-healthcare.github.io/blob/e32af3038ab9d87ac031e5171713adff2145dd73/assets/img/23-003-001-02_NCATS%20AI%20Challenge-02.png)